Battery Rebate News - Cheaper Home Battery Program

 • Installation completed by an appropriately accredited installer

-• Be capable of connecting to a Virtual Power Plant (no requirements to join a VPP)
+• If grid-connected, be capable of connecting to a Virtual Power Plant (no requirements to join a VPP)

 • One rebate per property, which isn’t means-tested